FrogDevelopment/micronaut-consul-watcher/README.md

   watch:
     disabled: false # to disable the watcher, during test for instance
-    wait-timeout: 10m # Sets the maximum duration for the blocking request
+    max-wait-duration: 10m # Sets the maximum duration for the blocking request
-    watch-delay: 500ms # Sets the watch delay before each call to avoid flooding
+    delay-duration: 50ms # Sets the watch delay before each call to avoid flooding
 ```

 Formats supported are